 Through LUNG FORCE, CVS Caremark and the American Lung Association seek to unite women against lung cancer and for lung health, and encourage them to raise their voices for change.
 Through nationwide efforts, LUNG FORCE will make lung cancer a cause that people care about and act on, educate and empower patients and health care providers, and raise critical funds for lung cancer research.

 “LUNG FORCE unites women to stand together against lung cancer because we need to make lung cancer in women a public health priority and change our thinking about this disease,”Harold Wimmer, National President and CEO, American Lung Association.
-“Residents in Illinois have the opportunity to participate in this movement through the LUNG FORCE in-store campaign at CVS/pharmacy, and will be able to help increase awareness and education to fight against lung cancer and for lung health.”
+“Residents in Massachusetts have the opportunity to participate in this movement through the LUNG FORCE in-store campaign at CVS/pharmacy, and will be able to help increase awareness and education to fight against lung cancer and for lung health.”

 “When CVS Caremark announced in February that we would stop the sale of tobacco products at our 7,600 CVS/pharmacy locations, we also made a commitment to align ourselves with community partners on programs that are helping people lead tobacco-free lives,” said Helena Foulkes, President, CVS/pharmacy.
-“The American Lung Association shares in our purpose of helping people on their path to better health, and through our partnership and in-store fundraising campaign supporting LUNG FORCE, Illinois customers will be able to make a significant impact in educating the public about the prevalence of lung cancer in women.”
+“The American Lung Association shares in our purpose of helping people on their path to better health, and through our partnership and in-store fundraising campaign supporting LUNG FORCE, Boston area customers will be able to make a significant impact in educating the public about the prevalence of lung cancer in women.”

 CVS Caremark colleagues will also engage in the LUNG FORCE initiative by participating in local LUNG FORCE events across the country.
 Earlier this year, CVS Caremark announced its decision to remove tobacco from its more than 7,600 retail stores by October 1, 2014, making them the first national retail pharmacy chain in the country to do so.